Cakewalk: Fairground ride

 The original cakewalk dance inspired a fairground ride.
 The ride consists of two sides, customers walk along one side, around the end and back down the other.
 Each side has a central bridge mounted on cranks which give it an up and down motion as well as to and fro.
 On each end of the bridge section is a gangway and sliding platform.
 The British rides were often given an American name such as "Old Tyme Brooklyn Cakewalk" or "American Cakewalk" or variations thereon.

 The first cakewalk ride is believed to have been built by Plimson and Taylor in 1895.
-Traditional cakewalks had an organ attached and on some of them if the organ sped up the walk also speed up.
-Cakewalks, or to be precise the "dancing" customers, were considered to be good spectacle which drew in more potential customers.
+Traditional cakewalks had an organ attached and on some of them if the organ sped up the walk also sped up.
+Cakewalks, or to be precise the "dancing" customers, were considered to be good spectacles, which drew in more potential customers.